urbanjost/M_strings/README.md

 ### User

-   In addition to a [markdown document](docs/HIGHLIGHTS.md)  with links to some of the most commonly used procedures, there are HTML documents for each subprogram in the style of man-pages:
+   There are descriptions of each procedures in the style of man-pages in three formats:

  - An [index](https://urbanjost.github.io/M_strings/man3.html) to the HTML versions of the man-pages.